 • Pursue innovative funding opportunities to expand financial support for preventative community-level initiatives that address the social determinants of health.

-Public Health Education promotes health and disease prevention through education, training, and policy, systems and environmental change to improve the social determinants of health of our community.
+Public Health Education promotes health and disease prevention through education, training, and policy, systems, and environmental change to improve the social determinants of health of our community.
 We implement evidence based programs and inform the community of emerging health issues.

 Public Health Education provides the following services:

-• Educational Programs (Get Fit!; National Diabetes Prevention Program)
+• Educational Programs (National Diabetes Prevention Program)

 • In-service Trainings